frontyard/cordova-plugin-exoplayer/README.md

 # Cordova ExoPlayer Plugin

-Currently supporting DASH and HSL and has an optional stylable header.
+Currently supporting DASH and HLS and has an optional stylable header.

 ## Using